taha-osdev/T-OS-1.0/README.md

 - Basic memory management
 - Interrupt management

+For the bootloader, I used a modified version of **GNU-EFI**, which helped me understand the boot process and integrate the OS with UEFI systems.
 It's not a big project, but it was an excellent starting point for understanding OS concepts and getting practical experience.

 While creating this operating system, I used **Absurdponcho**'s [OSDEV Tutorial S2](https://github.com/Absurdponcho) tutorial series.
 Through the tutorial, I learned step by step and added my own experience.